assafsauer/Istio-Security-Mesh-Automated/README.md

-the combination of Networkpolices and Authorization policies might be the ultimate approach for securing/isolting microservices. however , Manually building such a configuraiton is almost infeasible,  specialy  when there hunderds of services involved..
+the combination of Networkpolices and Authorization policies might be the ultimate approach for securing/isolting microservices. however , manually building such a configuraiton is almost infeasible,  specialy  when there are hunderds of services involved..
-The idea behind this repository is to automate Microsegmentation/networkpolicies and ISTIO Authorization based on ISTIO Logs.
+The idea behind this repository is to automate Microsegmentation/networkpolicies and ISTIO Authorization based on the Envoy Logs.

 ```diff
 Plan: